youngcoder45/Mensinator/docs/PRIVACY_POLICY.md

 ## Data we collect

-Mensinator does not collect personal information and does not send your period/symptom data to our servers.
+Mensinator does not collect personal information and does not send your period/symptom data to any servers.

 The app does not require an account, sign-in, or email.